rezib/vmhpc/README.md

 At the end, you will be able to:

-- connect on login node as normal user on login node
+- connect on login node as normal user
 - compile a scientific code that uses BLAS and MPI, such as HPL linpack
 - run it in on compute nodes with Slurm workload manager